jack60612/chia-coin-tool/README.md

-# chia-launcherid_search
+# chia-coin-tool
- search singletons on the blockchain
+ search coins on the blockchain